 The longer-term support of access to any TA facility by researchers outside the host country is problematic.
 Some bilateral national agreements may be fashioned and support a subset of groups included in grant applications.
 However, these will be no substitute for the access supported by the Europlanet-2020-RI TA programme which is seen as very important by the European planetary (and wider space) sciences community.
 Europlanet-2020-RI has established an independent peer-review process, led by the European Science Foundation (ESF), and through the many applications to its TA programme demonstrated a growing need for such facilities.
 Indeed, several NA1 expert exchange visits during Europlanet-2020-RI have involved representatives of laboratories/field sites that wish to prepare for future TA use.
-Europlanet would strongly advocate a call in FP9 to support a continued and expanded TA programme to include new facilities.
+Europlanet was therefore delighted to see planetary science named as a topic within INFRAIA-01-2018-2019: Integrating Activities for Advanced Communities call deadline March 20, 2019 and is preparing a bid accordingly increasing the number and range of TA facilities for the planetary community.
+Europlanet would also strongly advocate a call in Horizon Europe that continues to support TA access to such infrastructures.

-3 Sustaining Europlanet.
+3 Sustaining Europlanet

 Europlanet brings together researchers active in planetary and space research from across Europe.
 Since 2005, Europlanet has provided Europe's planetary science community with a platform to exchange ideas and personnel, share expertise, research tools, data and facilities, define key science goals for the future, and familiarise and engage stakeholders, policy makers and European citizens with planetary science.
-Today, Europlanet is a collegial organisation designed to support European planetary science with a sustainable, active community for decades to come.
-Since 2013, institutions or companies with an interest in planetary science have been able to join the Europlanet Consortium by signing a Memorandum of Understanding (MoU).
-To date, the Europlanet Consortium has a membership of over 140 organisations that have agreed to cooperate on an informal and mutually beneficial basis.
-Europlanet members include past beneficiaries of Europlanet as well as new partners.
-By the end of the decade, Europlanet aims to have more than 180 members signed up to the MoU-at least 90% of planetary science institutions in the European Research Area.
+Europlanet has therefore developed into a collegial organisation designed to support European planetary science with a sustainable, active community for decades to come.
+In 2013, institutions or companies with an interest in planetary science were able to join the Europlanet Consortium by signing a Memorandum of Understanding (MoU).